 - endorse and remove the yellow exportation voucher

-- stamp the yellow counterfoil if you are leaving the EU from the UK (ie travelling directly to a third country)
+- stamp the yellow counterfoil if you’re leaving the EU from the UK

-If the ATA carnet is issued in another EU country it should be presented to customs in that country before the goods first leave that country.
+If the ATA carnet is issued in another EU country it should be presented to customs in that country before the goods first leave there.

-Because there may be no officers in attendance at your port or airport of departure at the time you leave the UK, you must contact the HMRC Excise and Customs Helpline before leaving the UK to check the availability of officers at your point of departure.
+As there may not be customs officers at the port or airport of departure when you leave the UK, you must contact the HMRC imports and exports helpline beforehand to make sure a customs officer will be at your point of departure.

 Re-importations to the EU

-When you return with the goods to the EU, you present the carnet and goods to customs at the port or airport of arrival.
+When you return with the goods to the EU, give the carnet and goods to customs at the port or airport of arrival.
 Customs will endorse the yellow re-importation voucher and stamp the matching counterfoil.
 The yellow voucher will be removed and the carnet returned to you.

 Goods permitted under an ATA carnet

-The goods you’re allowed to export from the EU to a country under an ATA carnet are those permitted by the destination country.
-This varies from country to country.
+The destination country permits the goods you’re allowed to export from the EU to a country under an ATA carnet.

-Goods admissible into the UK on an ATA carnet
+Goods allowed into the UK on an ATA carnet

 Goods are allowed into the UK under an ATA carnet for particular uses subject to certain conditions that apply to each category.
-These conditions must be checked carefully before considering an ATA carnet for any particular application.
+Check these conditions before considering an ATA carnet for any particular application.

 The following goods are permitted into the UK under an ATA carnet:

-- goods for display at exhibitions, fairs or meetings, etc
+- goods for display at exhibitions, fairs or meetings

 - professional equipment for broadcasting, film making and for other trades and professions, but not for use in manufacture or construction (except hand tools) if owned or imported by a non-EU resident for their use